esilva-everbridge/autoeng/generate-secure-pillar/README.txt

-   --output_file value, -o value   path to a file to be written (defaults to STDOUT) (default: "/dev/stdout") --secret value, -s value        secret string value to be encrypted --gpg_key value, -k value       GPG key name, email, or ID to use for encryption --help, -h                      show help --version, -v                   print the version
+   --output_file value, -o value   path to a file to be written (defaults to STDOUT) (default: "/dev/stdout") --secret value, -s value        secret string value to be encrypted --gpg_key value, -k value       GPG key name, email, or ID to use for encryption --encrypt_all, -a               encrypt all non-encrypted values in a file --help, -h                      show help --version, -v                   print the version